Hughenden's Second World War story

-Around 100 personnel were based here, drawing up the maps used for bombing missions during the war, including the Dam Busters raids and a planned hit on Hitler’s secret bunker at Berchtesgaden.
+Around 100 personnel were based here, drawing up the maps used for bombing missions during the war, including the ‘Dambusters’ raid and for targeting Hitler’s mountain retreat Eagle’s Nest..
 Skilled cartographers produced leading-edge maps from aerial photographs delivered by the RAF’s reconnaissance missions.

 Visit the Manor cellars to find out how the map-making work helped turn around the war, and see the recreated dark room in the ice house.

 The ice house boys

 As well as the serious aspects of the work at Hughenden, the ice house, which was requisitioned as a dark room, saw some of the young men playing pranks on each other involving buckets of ice cold water.
 Hughenden may well be the location of the original ice bucket challenge.

 Unlocking the secret

 Phrases such as ‘Careless talks cost lives’ ensured that everyone involved in the secret activities at Hughenden knew the importance of silence.
 Often those involved in one section would have little idea what tasks those in a different part of the building were doing.
 And even family members were kept in the dark.
 Hughenden was referred to as Hillside to reduce the chance of its location being discovered.